2025 Georgia Bulldogs football team

-The 2025 Georgia Bulldogs football team represents the University of Georgia as a member of the Southeastern Conference (SEC) during the 2025 NCAA Division I FBS football season.
-The team is led by tenth-year head coach Kirby Smart.
+The 2025 Georgia Bulldogs football team represented the University of Georgia as a member of the Southeastern Conference (SEC) during the 2025 NCAA Division I FBS football season.
+The team was led by tenth-year head coach Kirby Smart and played their homes game in Sanford Stadium.

+Georgia began the season as the No. 5 ranked team in the AP Poll.
+The Bulldogs began the season with two wins over nonconference opponents Marshall and Austin Peay before earning their first SEC win of the season on the road against Tennessee.
+They returned home to face Alabama, losing 24–21, their first loss at home since 2019.
+The Bulldogs rebounded by soundly defeating Kentucky the following week and then knocking off rival Auburn on the road.
+They then outlasted Ole Miss 43–35, jumping to No. 5 in the AP Poll entering a bye week.

+Following the bye week, Georgia defeated rival Florida in Jacksonville and Mississippi State in Starkville.
+The Bulldogs then returned home for a two-game home stretch, including a 35–10 victory over Texas and a 35–3 win over Charlotte.
+In the final game of the regular season, Georgia defeated rival Georgia Tech, 16–9, at Mercedes-Benz Stadium.
+In the 2025 SEC Championship Game, the Bulldogs avenged their lone loss to Alabama, defeating the Crimson Tide, 28–7, to repeat as SEC champions and clinch an automatic bid to the College Football Playoff as one of the top five highest-ranked conference champions.
+In the quarterfinals of the College Football Playoff, Georgia rematched Ole Miss in the 2026 Sugar Bowl, losing 39–34 to end their season.

 Offseason

 Entered NFL draft

 In December 2024, QB Carson Beck (#15) announced he would enter the NFL draft, although he later decided instead to transfer to Miami.
 Safety Malaki Starks (#24), linebacker Jalon Walker (#11), and defensive end Mykel Williams (#13) declared for the draft on January 6, 2025.
 The deadline for players to declare for the NFL draft was January 15, 2025.

 Thirteen Georgia players were drafted in 2025.

 During the first round of the draft that April, Williams was the San Francisco 49ers's 11th pick, Walker was picked 15th by the Atlanta Falcons, and Starks was chosen 27th by the Baltimore Ravens.
 In the second round, guard Tate Ratledge (#51) was picked by the Detroit Lions; in the third round, guard Dylan Fairchild (#53) was chosen by the Cincinnati Bengals and center Jared Wilson (#55) was selected by the New England Patriots.

 In the remaining rounds, seven more Bulldogs were drafted: Arian Smith (#11) and Trevor Etienne (#1) in the fourth round, Tyrion Ingram-Dawkins (#93) and Smael Mondon Jr. (#2) in the fifth round, Warren Brinson (#97) in the sixth round and, Dan Jackson (#17) and Dominic Lovett (#6) in the seventh round.